FAQs: Academic Program and Curriculum

-Our program is very flexible and we do not ask students to select a concentration or specialty.
+Our program is very flexible, and we do not ask students to select a concentration or specialty.
 Our curriculum offers over 170 different courses and seminars and provides students the academic freedom to tailor the curriculum to meet their needs.
+Academic advisers and mentors are available to help students select courses.
 Although they are not formal concentrations, you can learn more about some of our areas of study.

 What are the advantages to UChicago's approach to academics?

-We find that our broad and well-rounded curriculum prepares students for any path that their interests and careers may take while providing the option to explore a range of legal subjects.
-We believe our approach is less repetitive, more fun, and it trains our students to be well-rounded lawyers and problem solvers.
+We find that our broad and well-rounded curriculum prepares students for any path their interests and careers may take while providing the option to explore a range of legal subjects.
+We believe our approach is less repetitive and more fun and trains our students to be well-rounded lawyers and problem solvers.

 Does the Law School curriculum focus on any particular area?